 - To be awarded opportunities to travel, work, study in a variety of countries and cultures during the summer.

 These languages are considered to be academic subjects and are used in calculating the academic average for scholarships and for entrance to many programs at the post-secondary level.
 Students are reminded that they are able to enroll in more than one international language during their high school career.

 - Macau (receiving Alberta Education credits and taught in English)

 - Speech competitions throughout the academic year

 Note | See the International Baccalaureate Courses page.
 Students may choose to take any IB language offered at the school as a standalone course.
 While doing so, the student must complete any CAS and T.O.K. requirements.

-Students wishing to challenge language courses in Chinese, French, German, Latin or Spanish should contact the Learning Leader of International Languages for information on the procedures to follow.
+Students wishing to challenge language courses in Chinese, French, Latin or Spanish should contact the Learning Leader of International Languages for information on the procedures to follow.
 The challenge exam covers all four aspects of language: speaking, listening, reading and writing.

 Students wishing to challenge a language exam should take into consideration that currently, several post-secondary institutions are no longer accepting challenge exam-based marks as a possible grade for application.